 Cohousing is not necessarily the sharing of one house by many occupants.
 It can be a collaboration of many households using a shared ownership structure.

-To learn more about cohousing and whether it might work for you see our cohousing resources page.
+To learn more about cohousing and whether it might work for you see our co-sufficiency resources page.